gustavomazzoni/cordova-plugin-tesseract/README.md

 });
 ```

+#### 1.2 iOS

+You have to download file from [this link](https://github.com/tesseract-ocr/tessdata/tree/3.04.00) an copy in folder: `platforms/ios/YourProjectName/Resources/tessdata`

 ### 2. Get image data from your photo

 Load the image you want the text to be recognized from.
 On your angular Controller use [`$cordovaCamera`](http://ngcordova.com/docs/plugins/camera/) or [`cordova-plugin-camera`](https://github.com/apache/cordova-plugin-camera) plugin to take the photo or load an image:

 ```bash
 $cordovaCamera.getPicture(options).then(function(imageData) {
   $scope.image = "data:image/jpeg;base64," + imageData;